Story about my Brother, General Hieu

-My brother valued greatly the life of soldiers.
+My brother valued much the life of soldiers.
 Khuc Huu Chap narrates:

-General Hieu was my idol and I knew him since when he came to the 5th Division.
-At that time I was with an attached unit that jumped into a cross-border area which was under his loving tender care.
+General Hieu was my idol, and I knew him since when he came to the 5th Division.
+At that time, I was with an attached unit that jumped into a cross-border area which was under his loving tender care.
 When we were about to enter Krek, he gave the order to retreat when B-52 air support pre-approval was suddenly reversed by higher authority.
 He said, "Without support, I refuse to commit my troops into combat."
-He was a honest general, a general who took great care of his men and virtuous.
-He deserves my greatest admiration.
+He was an honest general, a general who took great care of his men and virtuous.
+He deserves my highest admiration.

 When the combatants died on the battlefields, it caused profound grief to my brother.
 Tran Hoai Thu narrates:

-On 9 May 1968, our unit was ambushed on Ky Son's hilltop, we suffered very heavy casualties, with 4 officers KIA, including an American advisor, right that afternoon, General Hieu's helicopter landed down and he bent his head on a stone for half an hour.
+On May 9,1968, our unit was ambushed on Ky Son's hilltop, we suffered very heavy casualties, with four officers KIA, including an American advisor, right that afternoon, General Hieu's helicopter landed down and he bent his head on a stone for half an hour.
 And for the entire following week, he ordered the flag to be hung half pole.

 When announcing my brother’s death, the press wrote:

 Dep Commander of Saigon area, Gen Hieu, dies of self-inflicted gunshot death followed argument with superior over tactics.

 General Toan had the reputation of being "aggressive," my brother had the reputation of being “extremely conservative in his tactical planning and execution.”